absurdly-nerdly/tools-public/ide-files_OG/glob_OG-post-completion.md

     *   Important notes recorded during execution.
     *   Suggestions for codebase improvements for maintainability.
     *   Suggestions for other significant codebase improvements.
-    *   Suggestions for automation improvements (e.g. testing, improvements to py scripts, etc.).
+    *   Suggestions for automation improvements (e.g. testing, improvements to scripts, etc.).
     *   Suggestions for rule enhancements (Orchestrator, O-Coder, Debug, Analyst, etc.).
-    *   Confirmed, helpful debugging steps or findings.
+    *   Confirmed, helpful debugging steps and findings.
 6.  **Update Dedicated Files:**
     *   **`_00_user-docs\continuous-improvement.md`:**
         *   Add consolidated codebase suggestions.
         *   Mark `complete` (✅) any existing/past items that are now resolved.
         *   Mark `new info` (🎁) any existing/past items that may potentially now be resolved based on new info/code state.
     *   **`_00_user-docs/debug_history.md`:**
         *   Add confirmed, helpful debug findings under a new heading `## Findings from OG-{OG_Number}`.
         *   **Format:** Document the symptom, the successful diagnostic step/tool usage, and the confirmed finding.
 Prepend each finding set with `- [OG-{OG_Number}/PR-{PR_Number or TS-X}]`.
 Add the commit hash of the final merge commit if relevant.